ON A FORMER ISLAND

 a theatrical ecology

-ON A FORMER ISLAND is a theatrical ecology that brings together sound, dance, text, humans, visuals, paper, plant material, and anorganic matter and was developed for the Sibelius Museum.
-The piece was initiated by the composer and artistic researcher Pia Palme (Austria) and conceived, realised, and staged with Elie Halonen, Satu Hakamäki and Tuomas Laitinen (Finland).
-The artists met during their residence at Saari in March and April, found that they share a deep connection with nature and ecology in art, and decided to enter a risky collaborative process to develop a performance.
-They further joined with vocal artist Mari Zhiginas (Ukraine).
-Siiri Viljakka, comic artist, projects the performance onto paper by means of simultaneous sketching and drawing.
-For all artists involved, the interaction of disciplines in this form was new and offered space for joyful experimentation and discovery.
+ON A FORMER ISLAND is piece that brings together sound, dance, text, humans, visuals, paper, plant material, and anorganic matter.
+That’s why we call it a theatrical ecology: all agencies and elements, including humans performing, collaborate on an equal level and contribute to the piece.
+It was developed for the Sibelius Museum’s magnificent concert space.
+The performers and artists met during their residence at the Konen Saari Residence in March/April 2022; they found that they share a deep connection with nature and ecology in art.
+The project was initiated by the composer Pia Palme (Austria).
+The performance was conceived, developed and produced through a collaborating group consisting of Elie Halonen, Satu Hakamäki, Tuomas Laitinen (Finland) and Pia Palme.
+They further joined with vocal artist Mari Zhiginas (Ukraine), and Siiri Viljakka, comic artist, who projects the performance onto paper by means of simultaneous sketching and drawing.
+For the group, the interaction of disciplines in this form was new and offered space for joyful experimentation and discovery.

 The idea behind the performance

-This piece is presented as a theatrical ecology, meaning that it brings together a collection of human and non-human materials—performers and an audience; digital and analogue instruments, equipment, and artworks; themes and texts; objects gathered outside in a forest—in a well defined space (a stage) and time.
-None of these elements is privileged.
+This piece is presented as a theatrical ecology, meaning that it brings together a collection of human and non-human materials in a well defined time-space, on a stage.
 Together, they form an ecology.
-They all interact, and their interactions can only be balanced, not controlled.
+They all interact.
+Their interactions can be balanced, but not fully controlled.

 The title refers to the fact that many places in Western Finland were once under water.
 What we experience as hills today were islands, less than 1000 years ago.
 This is the case in Saari.
 Indeed, the Finnish name of the region ‘Saari’ (where the Konen artist residence is situated) means island.